 Therapy for Third Culture Kids

-Therapy for Third Culture Teens, Adults, & Couples
+Therapy for Third Culture & Multicultural Teens, Adults, & Couples

-You belong everywhere and nowhere all at once.
+You know the pain of belonging everywhere and nowhere all at once.

-This is a space where the complexity of living between worlds is centered, not simplified.
+This is a space where the complexity of living between worlds is centered, not overlooked.

 Does this sound like you?